rwk506/CrashCatcher/README.md

 <br />
 <b>The Data</b>:
 <br />
-Over 250 videos (>25,000 individual frames) are leveraged to build the hierarchical recurrent neural network model.
+Over 250 videos (over 25,000 individual frames) are leveraged to build the hierarchical recurrent neural network model.
 Each clip is from dashboard camera footage taken from automobiles.
 The videos are 4 seconds long each and are derived from two data sources.
 One is the private ACCV dataset (VSLab Research), which largely populates the "negative" examples of driving through diverse road scenes without any accidents.
 This dataset also contains 4 second segments of additional footage that does contain car accidents.
 To supplement these videos, I scraped extra youtube dashcam footage into four second clips, focusing in particular on head-on collisions.

 <br />
 <b>Training Dataset</b>: